 What Is a Campfire Cooking Kit?

-Campfire cooking kits include all the supplies—including pots, pans, and utensils—you need to cook outdoors like a pro.
-Some associate camping meals with reheating beans out of a can—and while there’s absolutely nothing wrong with that, campfire cooking kits give you the opportunity to flex your outdoor cooking skills and cook much the same as you would over the stovetop.
+While some associate camping meals with reheating beans out of a can, and while there’s absolutely nothing wrong with that, campfire cooking kits give you the opportunity to flex your outdoor cooking skills and cook much the same as you would over the stovetop.

-3 Best Campfire Cooking Kits
+4 Best Campfire Cooking Kits

 The campfire cooking kit you choose will depend on where, what, and how often you cook over fire.
 Below, we’re sharing three of our favorite options that offer the most durability, functionality, and convenience.

-Best Overall: The Griddle System
+Best for Off-Grid Camping: The Griddle System

-Best Lightweight Option: Grill Frying Pan
+Most Lightweight: Grill Frying Pan

-Best Starter Option: Carbon Steel Frying Pan
+Most Versatile: Carbon Steel Frying Pan

 How to Use a Campfire Cooking Kit

 Once you have everything you need, it’s time to pick out your recipes and prepare your outdoor cooking space.
-We’ll help you match the right pieces of cookware to your recipes– and give you tips for setting up the perfect campfire kitchen.
+We’ll help you match the right pieces of cookware to your recipes—and give you tips for setting up the perfect campfire kitchen.

 What to Cook While Camping